Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Introduction

 $\text{\textbf{Ric}}[g]_{\mu\nu}$ being the Ricci curvature tensor of the metric.
-An important step towards the resolution of this conjecture is to consider some proper linearization of VEE, which would be a model of high accuracy for the nonlinear evolutions.
+An important step toward the resolution of this conjecture of nonlinear stability of Kerr metrics is to show the linear stability, i.e., to show the asymptotic decay of linearized gravitational perturbations (also called \textquotedblleft{linearized gravity\textquotedblright}) around Kerr metrics.

-In this paper, we consider on a slowly rotating Kerr background the linearized gravity, and prove both a uniform bound of a positive definite energy and a Morawetz estimate for the regular extreme Newman-Penrose (N-P) components of the linearized gravity.
+As a beginning step in proving linear stability of Kerr metrics, we consider the gauge invariant extreme components of the Weyl tensor which satisfy the well-known Teukolsky master equation \cite{Teu1972PRLseparability} and govern the dynamics of linearized gravity, and prove both a uniform bound of a positive definite energy and a Morawetz estimate for these extreme components on a slowly rotating Kerr background (where $|a|/M\ll 1$ is sufficiently small).
+In a joint work \cite{andersson2019stability}, this basic energy and Morawetz estimate, whereas called \textquotedblleft{Basic decay condition\textquotedblright} or \textquotedblleft{BEAM condition\textquotedblright} in \cite{andersson2019stability}, is utilized to obtain further strong decay estimates for the extreme components and the full linear stability of slowly rotating Kerr metrics.

-\subsection{Kerr metric}
+\subsection{Kerr Metric}

-For the purpose that this paper can be read independently, we review in this subsection the setup of Kerr metric and notations from the first part \cite{Ma17spin1Kerrlatest} of this series.
+For the purpose that this paper can be read independently, we review in this subsection the setup of the Kerr metric and notation from the first part \cite{Ma17spin1Kerrlatest} of this series.